brendancrebs/butler/specs/language_options.md

     ...options...
 ```

+The commands that you supply for a language will be executed in every `workspace` for that language.
+Each of the
-Each of the following fields can only be defined under the `taskCommands` tag.
-All of these commands are optional, but
+following fields can only be defined under the `taskCommands` tag.
+All of these commands are optional, but keep in mind
-keep in mind that Butler won't do anything if it isn't provided with commands to execute.
+that Butler won't do anything if it isn't provided with commands to execute.

 #### setUp